jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 commas.

 ```
- Sarah , do you have the realtor‟s phone number?
+ Sarah, do you have the realtor‟s phone number?
 (At the beginning of the
 sentence)
 ```
 ```
- Are you, the future leaders of America , ready to take the next step?
+ Are you, the future leaders of America, ready to take the next step?
 (In the
 middle of the sentence)
 ```
 ```
- Let‟s eat , grandma!
+ Let‟s eat, grandma!
 (At the end of the sentence)
 ```
 This comma is important.
 If you forget to place this comma, it changes the meaning of the sentence.